Home

 Simplified Guide to Automated Recording

-Saving a Recording
+Exporting a Recording

-Viewing/Playing Saved Recordings
+Viewing/Playing Exported Recordings

 Deleting a Recording